How we evaluate cloud consulting partners

 - • Willingness to share typical project ranges

-- • Published rate cards or pricing guidance
+- • Published rate cards or engagement model pricing

 What we look at: